martindbp/merkl/README.md

 # MerkL - create ML pipelines with deep caching and tracking of datasets and models

-MerkL is a tool for creating cachable ML pipelines in pure Python that are good for development and easy to deploy to production.
+MerkL is a tool for creating cachable ML pipelines in pure Python that are useful for development and experimentation, but also easy to deploy to production.
 MerkL also provides a CLI to track and store data sets and trained models.
+The concept is very similar to [DVC](http://dvc.org) but with a bigger focus on pipelines and deployment.

-## How does it work?
+## Whirlwind tour

 In MerkL, pipelines are built out of functions decorated with the `task` decorator.
 When a task is called, the function body is not exectuted immediately, but instead `Future` objects are returned in place of real outputs.
 These can then be passed on